Timmy Trumpet plays horn, Nimmo saves Mets in 2-1 win vs LAD - KESQ

 Díaz didn’t get into Tuesday night’s 4-3 loss, so Trumpet was relegated to a more muted version of “Take Me Out to the Ball Game” during the seventh-inning stretch as fans sang along.

-But Trumpet came back Wednesday and this time, the crowd of 41,799 got what they came to see.
+But he came back Wednesday and this time, the buzzing crowd of 41,799 got what it was waiting for.

-As fans rose from their seats in anticipation, Trumpet emerged from under the stands on the third base side wearing Díaz’s No. 39 on a black Mets shirt and blared the familiar notes as Díaz jogged in from the bullpen.
+As fans rose from their seats in anticipation, Trumpet emerged from under the stands on the third base side wearing Díaz’s No. 39 on a black Mets shirt and blared the familiar “Narco” notes to roars from the crowd as the All-Star closer jogged in from the bullpen.

+“I tried to look up a little bit when I was running to see what was the reaction of the fans,” Díaz said.
+“It was pretty fun.
+I can feel the vibe from the fans.
+It was really exciting. … Everybody was getting into it.”

 New York mascots Mr. and Mrs. Met danced and played along with their toy trumpets, too, before Díaz made quick work of the 2-3-4 hitters in the Dodgers’ powerful lineup for his 29th save in 32 chances.